testcraftsman/testpool/docs/source/installation.rst

    **/usr/local/bin/tbd-manage migrate**
 #.
 Create admin account for testbed database not to be confused with the
    mysql admin account.
 This is a user that had full edit access in the testbed database.
-Run the following command and answer the promps
+Run the following command and answer the prompts

    **/usr/local/bin/tbd-manage migrate**
 #.
 Validate proper configuration **tbd db check** to confirm all checks pass.